dmolinagarcia/dromaius816/docs/README_65816.md

 Bits 0-7 represent the status register in emulation mode.
 Bits 8-15 represent the status register in native mode.
 Bit 16 is the emulation flag.
 Bits present in "both" status register, have a mask with both bits active like `FLAG_65816_CARRY = ((uint32_t) 0b00000000100000001)`, while bits present only on one register have only their correponding bit set like `FLAG_65816_MEMORY = ((uint32_t) 0b00010000000000000)`.
 As flag test are a boolean check against the flag values, they keep working as before.
 To get the current (P) register value, a macro is defined: `#define CPU_REG_P ((cpu->reg_p >> (8*!(FLAG_IS_SET(cpu->reg_p, FLAG_65816_E))) ) & 0xFF)`.
 Anywhere in the cpu emulation code where status register is needed, such on JSR opcodes, when status register is pushed into the stak, this macro has to be invoked.

 When in Emulation mode (E=1) both M and X are forced to 1.
 This has some effects on both the accumulator and the index registers, which we will discuss later.
 If M or X are cleared, and then we go back into emulation Mode, both are then set.

+## Accumulator and index registers

+When the 65816 boots up, we already know it starts in Emulation mode, forcing flags M and X to 1, therefore making both the accumulator and the index registers 8 bits wide.
+It is only after switching to Native mode that we can clear M and/or X, making the registers 16 bits wide.

+The registers width will directly affect the CPU behaviour.
+A LDA immediate, when M is set (Accumulator is 8 bits wide) will only read one more byte, and will load it into A. However, if M is clear, the first byte read will be loaded in to A (Accumulator LO byte) and then, a second byte will be fetched into B (Accumulator HI byte).

+This means both the instruction length and the cycles it takes to execute changes.
+Instructions related to X and Y depend on the X flag in the same way.

+In the original dromaius, each addressing mode had a fuction that returned `true` the moment the operand was fetched.
+To implement this varying behaviour in dromaius816, if the instruction has to read a 16 bit operand, the decoding cycle is not reset, and a second fetch is done, by calling the same fetch function.

+Switching A from 16 to 8 bits, keeps the value stored in the HI Byte, which can be acceses with the XBA instruction.
+Switching X and Y from 16 to 8 bits, zeroes out the HI byte on both.

+Behaviour of instructions involving both registers, such as TXA, usually depend on the target register width.
+For example TXA when x is 16 bits and A is 8 bits, copies only the LO byte from X to A, keeping B intact.
+More testing is needed on this matter.

 ## Docs